hi-aryan/dtekv-memory-mapped-io/README.md

 - **Player 1 (Right)**: SW0-1
 - **Player 2 (Left)**: SW8-9

-### Performance Analysis
-- **SW7**: Toggle performance counter analysis (during gameplay)

 ## Game Objective
-Eat green food squares to grow your snake.
+Eat green food squares to grow your snake as big as possible.
 Avoid walls and colliding with yourself (or the other player in multiplayer mode).